 For a SCR returning from a SCR Change of Status in an equivalent Capability Period other than the Capability Period in which it began to reduce load in respect of a Change of Status report, the RIP for that SCR may claim as an ACL for that current Capability Period the ACL for the equivalent Capability Period established in the enrollment file imported into the DRIS (whether by the SCR's current or former RIP) immediately prior to reporting the SCR Change of Status.

 4.3.3.5.
-Procedures for Determining Fluctuations in Load Attributed to Weather
+Ambient Weather Adjustment Procedures for SCRs that have a Qualified Change of Status Condition Procedures for Determining Fluctuations in Load Attributed to Weather